 Advertising management is the process to plan, oversee, and control various advertising activities meant to influence the target audiences’ buying decisions.
 Simply put, the role of advertising management is to develop and place the ads in the most relevant places that will bring the best results.

-The scope of advertising management includes analyzing the current advertising strategy and target audience, evaluating its effectiveness, and updating it toward existing goals.
+The scope of ad management includes analyzing the current advertising strategy and target audience, evaluating its effectiveness, and updating it toward existing goals.
 It also involves setting the budget, crafting relevant messaging, hiring relevant specialists, and managing their work.

 Implementing strategic advertising management practices into your business plan is meant to introduce certain products or services to your relevant audience, develop a better image, level-up brand awareness, and boost overall sales.
+Some people try to handle these processes themselves while others hire professional digital agencies.

 Types of Digital Advertising Management